 Oleanders are salt and drought tolerant, thus making it an excellent flowering shrub for coastal areas as well as for xeriscaping.

 They also are perfect as a container grown plants.
-In outdoor spots and landscapes, Nerium oleander makes a fabulous accent plant, useful hedge, and great border plant.
+In outdoor spots and landscapes, Nerium flowers make a fabulous accent plant, oleander hedge, and great border plant.

 After flowering, cut the plants back and rest them for a few weeks.
 If cuttings are wanted, take them of mature wood when you cut the plant back sharply; pruning to shape the plant may be done at any time.